schibsted/spid-tech-docs/resources/articles/mobile/oauth-authentication-on-mobile-devices.md

     is signing into an app or service that uses SPiD, we assume the user will feel comfortable and secure that he is logging in with his SPiD account through a safe and recognizable manner.

 ## App custom url scheme (iOS), redirect scheme (Android)

 The custom url scheme of your app is configured in self service.
 We recommend having it on the format spidmobile-<clientId>.
 For a client with client_id 123 the login URL would be `spidmobile-123://login`.

 More about working with custom URL Schemes in [iOS](http://mobile.tutsplus.com/tutorials/iphone/ios-sdk-working-with-url-schemes/) or [Android](http://appurl.org/docs/android/).

 ## Example authentication flow

-The following example shows how the authentication flow works for an app with client_id 123 on the SPiD stage platform.
+The following example shows how the authentication flow works for an app with client_id 123 on the SPiD stage/pre platform.

 1. Direct user to authorize your app on SPiD
-    Example on stage server:
+    Example on stage/pre server:

     ```text
     https://identity-pre.schibsted.com/login?client_id=4f6b7595efd04b2d5000000d&response_type=code&redirect_uri=fvnereader%3A%2F%2Flogin